LAND TRANSACTION TAX CALCULATOR (WALES)

 by Jay Woods

-The Welsh government is introducing Land Transaction Tax (LTT) in April 2018 as a direct replacement for Stamp Duty Land Tax (SDLT) in the Principality.
+The Welsh government introduced Land Transaction Tax (LTT) in April 2018 as a direct replacement for Stamp Duty Land Tax (SDLT) in the Principality.

 Key Features of LTT